Ice vs Heat for Treating Your Meniscus Injury

 - BEFORE getting out of bed in the morning.
 BEFORE going to bed at night.

 - BEFORE exercise, workouts or activity to warm up your meniscal tissue & prevent re-injury.
-Deep heat is known to temporarily increase elasticity of joint ligaments & tendons, thus decreasing your chance of a strain or re-injury.
+Heat is known to temporarily increase elasticity of joint ligaments & tendons, thus decreasing your chance of a strain or re-injury.

 - AFTER surgery (once the skin wound has healed over) to accelerate the post-surgery recovery process and minimize scar tissue growth at the surgery location.